Cane Furniture Care–Tip Sheet

 Copyright 2009 by The Wicker Woman®–Cathryn Peters

-Follow these helpful hints, tips and suggestions to keep your cane seat chairs and cane furniture strong and supple for many long years of life and enjoyment.
+Wondering how to care for your cane furniture?
+Follow these helpful hints, tips and suggestions below to keep your cane seat chairs and cane furniture strong and supple for many long years of life and enjoyment.

 1.)
 Keep cane chairs and furniture away from extreme heat situations and areas with low humidity.